 All this to say, it’s wise to stick with evidence-backed claims and the idiom of “everything in moderation” when it comes to this oil.
 You may find coconut flavor delicious and there’s no issue consuming coconut oil occasionally.
 Cooking with it may even be called for specifically, given recipes for certain dishes and flavors.
 However, it’s recommended that you use coconut oil only sparingly, especially because it’s unknown what effect coconut oil has on heart disease on a long-term basis.

 Still hungry for more about healthy fats?
-Take a look at Good vs bad fats and other Q&As in the Go Ask Alice!
-Nutrition and Physical Activity archives.
+Take a look at other Q&As in the Go Ask Alice!
+Nutrition and Physical Activity archives for more information.
 You might also consider scheduling an appointment to talk with a registered dietician or a health care provider to learn more about the latest research and to see what role coconut oil can play for your personal health.

 Coconuts are a tough nut to crack.
 Hope this cracked open the case on this inquiry for you!Alice!